gitmikex/Agility/f5-agility-lab-master/docs/class6/module1/module1.rst

 Click the **Save & Close** button in the lower right

-Repeat steps 4 and 5 for the second node
+Repeat above steps for the second node:
     | Name: **BIQAppNode2**
     | Device: **BOS-vBIGIP01.termmarc.com**
     | Address: **10.1.20.121**

-Verify that the MyApp nodes are created by typing MyApp in the filter box in the upper right and pressing return.
+Verify that the nodes are created by typing “BIQApp” in the filter box in the upper right and pressing return.

  |image4|